top of page

 OUR PRACTICE

-We are Certified Organic by the Baystate Certifiers.
+We are Certified Organic by the Baystate Organic Certifiers.
 For decades our fields were used for hay so there has been no application of chemicals for as far back as we can trace the history of this land.

 Using organic practices or being organic certified means we use natural processes and materials to grow our crops while promoting ecological balance and preserving biodiversity.
 We're committed above and beyond the guidelines for organic certification through practices such as minimizing the use of fossil fuels and plastic, avoidance of even organic pesticides and installing perennial wildlife and pollinator habitats.